pomerium/documentation/content/docs/internals/architecture.md

 **Step 3:** Authorizing the request

 The Proxy saves the session data locally and sends it to the Databroker service over a gRPC call.
-The Databroker persists the session data and manages the session, and the Authorizaton service queries the Databroker for session data by way of on-demand caching.
+The Databroker persists the session data and manages the session, and the Authorization service queries the Databroker for session data by way of on-demand caching.

 Now that the client is authenticated, the Proxy sends the request again to the Authorization service.
 The Authorization service can now locate the session in the Databroker.